 I wish I were at school again because there’s money for students in years 5 and 7 will study coding, computer languages and machine thinking.

-Eighty per cent of the Australia’s GDP comes from services.
+Eighty percent of Australia’s GDP comes from services.
 How do you innovate if you’re a service?

 Here are three ideas.